The Twitch Graveyard

 • ☠️ iOS Sub Tokens: October 2019 - March 2022

-iOS Sub Tokens were a way to offer people the ability to subscribe on Apple devices.
+iOS Sub Tokens enabled people to subscribe on Apple devices.
 They were phased out in March after subscribing directly became available to Twitch users.
-(But you should never subscribe on mobile - it costs a ton more than Desktop.)
+(This project was later brought back to offer Sub Tokens as part of sponsorships.)

 • ☠️ Rituals: October 2017 - January 2022

-Twitch Rituals was a new viewer engagement tool.
-It encouraged new viewers to post an emote in chat, which let the community know they were new.
-Rituals were shut down in January 2022, and a new "Community Introduction" system was launched in its place.
+Twitch Rituals was a new viewer engagement tool that encouraged new viewers to post an emote in chat, to let the community know they were new.
+Rituals were shut down in January 2022, and a new "Community Introduction" system was launched.

 2021 Deaths